MaastrichtU-IDS/dsri-helm-charts/charts/jupyterlab/README.md

 ## Deploying the Chart

-To deploy the chart with the release name `jupyterlab`:
+To deploy the chart with the release name `jupyterlab` using the existing `anyuid` service account:

 ```bash
 helm install jupyterlab dsri/jupyterlab \